Josh Smith

 Joshua Smith (born December 5, 1985) is an American former professional basketball player who played 13 seasons in the National Basketball Association (NBA).
-Entering the NBA straight out of high school, Smith played nine seasons with the Atlanta Hawks before playing for the Detroit Pistons, Houston Rockets and Los Angeles Clippers between 2013 and 2016.
+Entering the NBA straight out of high school, Smith played nine seasons with the Atlanta Hawks, for the Detroit Pistons, Houston Rockets and Los Angeles Clippers between 2013 and 2016.
 His final stint in the NBA came in November 2017 with the New Orleans Pelicans.
 He is sometimes referred to by his nickname "J-Smoove".

 High school career

 Smith attended John McEachern High in Powder Springs, Georgia.
 During the summer before his senior year, he played alongside future NBA players Randolph Morris and Dwight Howard on the Atlanta Celtics AAU team.
 Smith transferred to Oak Hill Academy for his senior year where he was teammates with Rajon Rondo.
 He averaged 22 points, 8 rebounds, 4 assists, 6 blocks, and 3 steals per game on the season, helping lead Oak Hill to 38–0 record.
 Smith was highly recruited as Rivals.com rated him the third best overall player in the nation and the number one small forward.
 Smith committed to play for Indiana University but he decided to forgo college and enter the NBA draft.